zenium-community/zenium/depends/README.md

 - `NO_HARDEN=1`: Don't use hardening options when building packages

-If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to bitcoin's configure.
+If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to zenium's configure.
 In this case, `--disable-wallet`.

 ### Additional targets